-At first glance, Fineotex’s Q1 FY26 results present a fascinating picture.
-The company reported Consolidated Total Income of ₹146.22 crore, marking a robust 14.83% sequential increase from Q4 FY25.
-This strong QoQ recovery is a definite positive.
-However, when we look year-over-year, Total Income saw a marginal dip of 0.38% compared to Q1 FY25.
+Fineotex’s Q1 FY26 results present a tale of sequential strength, rebounding impressively from the previous quarter.
+The company reported a Consolidated Total Income of ₹146.22 crore, marking a robust 14.83% sequential increase from Q4 FY25.
+This strong quarter-on-quarter recovery is a significant positive, indicating a return to growth momentum.

 Quarter | Gross Margin (%) | EBITDA Margin (%) | PAT Margin (%) |